 - 2. Adjusting the AMPLITUDE knob will change the output voltage.
 What range of voltages can be obtained from the HI BNC output?
 How about the LO BNC output? - 3.
-Set an output voltage of approximately 1 V. Increase the frequency to find the highest frequency for which the reported voltage remains in the range 0.95-1.05 V (i.e., within 5% of the set value).
+Set an output voltage of approximately 1 V at a frequency of about 100 Hz.
+Increase the frequency to find the highest frequency for which the reported voltage remains in the range 0.95-1.05 V (i.e., within 5% of the set value)-this will require use of the FREQ MULT knob.
 Report the voltmeter you're using, its reported voltage, and the frequency.
-Further increase the frequency until the voltmeter reports a voltage under 0.5 V. (Record that your voltage and frequency.)
-The apparent change in voltage
+Further increase the frequency until the voltmeter reports a voltage under 0.5 V. (Record that voltage and frequency.)
+The apparent change in voltage you are seeing is really mostly due to the failure of the voltmeter to work at high frequency.
+As you'll see below the WAVETEK's output amplitude really is fairly constant as the frequency is varied.

-- you are seeing is really mostly due to the failure of the voltmeter to work at high frequency.
-As you'll see below the Wavetek's output really is fairly constant as the frequency is varied. - 4.
-With the output voltage still set at approximately 1 V, set the frequency to 100 Hz, and measure the ac current through and the ac voltage across your resistor.
+- 4. With the output voltage still set at approximately 1 V, set the frequency to 100 Hz, and measure the ac current through and the ac voltage across your resistor.
 (The required circuit is analogous to #4 in DC measurements.
 You might want to have your instructor check your circuit before powering up.)
 Calculate the resistance (no error calculation required).
 Your result should be consistent with previous resistance measurements.
 Measure the current again at a frequency of 1 kHz.
 Does the current (and hence resistance) vary much with frequency? - 5.
 Select a capacitor from the "370 Capacitor" cup.
 (All of these capacitors are identical.)
 Replace your resistor with that capacitor.
 With the 100 Hz, 1 V output, measure the current through and voltage across the capacitor using the same circuit as you used for the resistor.
 Calculate the "resistance" (actually reactance, i.e., V/I).
 Using your calculated reactance, calculate the capacitance (see Fig. 1.1 on page 22 if you're unsure of the definition of C).
 Measure again at a frequency of 1 kHz.
 Does the current (and hence reactance) vary much with frequency?
 Again calculate the capacitance-it should be nearly the same even though the current should be nearly ten times bigger. - 0.
 Basic scope measurements.
 Note: A "scope trace sketch" should include: horizontal and vertical scale settings (and the size of a DIV on your sketch-this is one place where quad ruled notebook paper helps!), the location of ground (zero volts), and the signal frequency.
 All of these numbers are on the scope display.
 In addition report the type of Coupling being used on the displayed channel.
-Feel free to report "same settings as previous" if that is the case. - Set up the scope and a DMM to monitor the function generator as shown.
+Feel free to report "same settings as previous" if that is the case. - 1.
+Set up the scope (with scope probe) and a Metex 3800 DMM to monitor the function generator as shown.
 Set the function generator to produce a ~1 V sine wave at a frequency of ~1 kHz.
 Turn on the scope and hit DEFAULT SETUP.
 You must now change both CH1 and CH2 to 1× probe from the default value of 10× probe.
 Fiddle (or not) with the controls until you have a nice stable display of the signal on the scope.
 Sketch the scope trace.